 Several types of upper air charts give meteorologists and other forecast office personnel shortcuts to explain elaborate principles to users.

+What do they do?
+Meteorology experts check the high elevation weather maps and see many curves bending across from the left side to the right.
 Data from the upper air sounding system goes into a computer which then makes these upper air plots.

 What's so special about them?
 Each curve is a line of equal height above sea-level at which a specified pressure is reached.
 The label on each upper air analysis map tells us which pressure we're dealing with.